Snigelson/tumblrator/README.md

 5. I am not sure it extracts all media.
 If it doesn't, please create an issue where you supply the name of the feed and the media which is not downloaded.
 Thank you!

+6. No error checking is done.
+It will most likely crap out on any small hurdle it encounters.